-Attendance at all lectures and Intensive Schools is mandatory.
-If a student cannot attend a lecture due to illness, then s/he should advise the Unit Coordinator by telephone or email and provide a medical certificate to the Director of the Clinical Psychology Program.
+Attendance at online Intensive Schools is mandatory.
 As per the University's policy regarding Mandatory Intensive Schools, failure to attend the entire Intensive School for a given unit will result in the student being withdrawn from the unit.
 If the Intensive School occurs after the census date, the student will be withdrawn without academic penalty (but will still have a HECS liability).
 As per the Course Rules, failure of any unit shall result in termination of candidature.